 Here are some organizational tools to help you stay on track.

-3. Put it in writing.
 You can’t forget what you write down.
 Buy a hardcover notebook and divide it into three sections: one for to-do lists, a second for calls you need to make or return and another for purchases (shopping lists, books your want to read, courses you want to take, etc.).
-Having everything you need in one book ensures that you’re not digging through scraps of paper, searching for post-it notes or forgetting your shopping list on the fridge.
+Having everything you need in one book ensures that you’re not digging through scraps of paper, searching for post-it notes, or foraging through your smartphone for where you saved things.

 Be sure to have your notebook with you each time you’re on the phone.
 Take notes: who you spoke to, what was discussed, if you need to follow up, the phone number and the date the call was made.